 Symptoms of Post-Traumatic Amnesia

-A person with post-traumatic amnesia will have no memory of the present time or their injury, and will usually be unable to process the fact that they had an injury.
+A person with post-traumatic amnesia will have no memory of the present time or their injury, and usually cannot process the fact that they had an injury.

-They cannot plan ahead or initiate actions, and if they are able to speak, they will probably ask the same question several times because they forgot the answer.
+They cannot plan actions, and if they can speak, they will probably ask the same question several times because they forgot the answer.

 While in post-traumatic amnesia, a person can forget close family members and friends, and will sometimes think of the hospital staff as their family at first.